RELATES TO: KRS 230.215, 230.240, 230.290, 230.310, 230.320

 (2) If a purse race is split, forming two (2) or more separate races, the racing secretary shall give notice of the split not less than fifteen (15) minutes before the races are closed in order to grant time for the making of additional entries to the split races.

-(3) Division of entries upon the splitting of any race shall be made in accordance with the conditions under which entries and subscriptions were made and the following conditions:
+(3) Division of entries upon the splitting of any race shall be made in accordance with the conditions under which entries and subscriptions were made and the conditions established in this subsection.

-(a) Horses originally joined as a mutual entry may be placed in different divisions of a split race unless the person making the multiple entry, at the time of the entry, indicates the coupling of horses is not to be uncoupled if the race is split;
+(a) Horses originally joined as a mutuel entry may be placed in different divisions of a split race unless the person making the multiple entry, at the time of the entry, indicates the coupling of horses is not to be uncoupled if the race is split.

-(b) Division of entries in any split stakes race may be made according to age, sex, or both; and
+(b) Division of entries in any split stakes race may be made according to age, sex, or both.

 (c) Entries for any split race not divided by any method provided for in this administrative regulation shall be divided by lot so as to provide a number of betting interests as nearly equal as possible for each division of the split race.